cfikeAI/cfikeAI/README.md

 I'm focused on building real systems—not just prototypes.
 My work bridges AI, cloud infrastructure, and security to deliver production-ready solutions.
 I bring a unique combination of technical skill and strategic thinking from a dual background in IT and the humanities.

 - Azure AI services and infrastructure (AZ-104, AI-102)
-- Full MLOps pipelines (Docker, Kubernetes, Terraform, MLflow, GitHub Actions)
+- Full MLOps pipelines using Docker, Kubernetes, Terraform, MLflow, and GitHub Actions
 - Cloud-based model deployment with FastAPI & real-time monitoring (Prometheus, Grafana)
 - NLP and applied machine learning (PyTorch, Transformers, LightGBM, Dask)
 - Cybersecurity fundamentals